morepath/morepath/doc/design.rst

 In order to support reusable components, it should be possible to explicitly break application isolation and make routes to models and views globally available.
 Each application will share this information.

+[Morepath in fact now allows more controlled sharing; only Morepath itself is globally shared]

 Models can be published once per application
 --------------------------------------------